integr8ly/installation/docs/monitoring/customization.md

 3) Check it in *Prometheus* UI

 ### CPU and memory monitoring

 Another useful metric is usually to check CPU and memory utilization and how it goes with set up pod limits on Kubernetes cluster.
+This requires CPU and memory limits for the pod to be set in the deployment config.

 _Note: Some service is running in `my-customservice` container_